inbenta-products/chatbot/SDK_adapters/demo_messages/README.md

 **Caution:** If you want to use these adapters "as is" in production environments, you **must** copy and use them from your servers.

+More information related to the adapter can be found in https://apidocs.inbenta.io/javascript-sdks/chatbot/sdk-adapters/output-demo